kaapana/kaapana/docs/source/user_guide/workflows.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 To upload images via the webfrontend, visit the :Code:`Data Upload` wizard page within the :code:`Workflows` menu of the Web interface.
 You can upload arbitrary data here and access and manage it via minio.
-Additionally you can import uploaded :term:`DICOM` or :term:`NIfTI` data into the internal *PACS*.
+Additionally you can import uploaded DICOM or NIfTI data into the internal *PACS*.

 Dicom Data
 ''''''''''